-We continue to monitor current macroeconomic and geopolitical events, including fluctuating inflation and interest rates, instability in the banking system and the related impact on U.S. and global economies, fluctuations in foreign exchange rates, the risk of economic slowdown or recession in the United States and the ongoing war between Ukraine and Russia, for any potential impact that these or other events or conditions may have on our business.
+We continue to monitor current macroeconomic and geopolitical events, including, among others, fluctuating inflation and interest rates, instability in the banking system and the related impact on U.S. and global economies, fluctuations in foreign exchange rates, the potential for a government shutdown in the United States, the risk of economic slowdown or recession in the United States and geopolitical tensions from the ongoing war between Ukraine and Russia and the Israel-Hamas war, for any potential impact that these or other events or conditions may have on our business.